Netflix Cancels ‘Next In Fashion’ After One Season

 “This is a one-season show, we don’t know what will happen in the future.
 But it was honestly one of the proudest things I’ve ever worked on.
 I love the show and Alexa so much.
 My focus is definitely on ‘Queer Eye‘ and moving forward with that,” he told the outlet.

-While France did say the show was done at Netflix, his comment did seem to indicate that there might be hope for Next in Fashion to move to another service or be revived at some point down the line, as he mentioned not knowing about the show’s potential future.
+While France did say the show was done at Netflix, his comment seemed to indicate that there might be hope for Next in Fashion to move to another service or be revived at some point down the line, as he mentioned not knowing about the show’s potential future.

 According to Variety, Next in Fashion is the latest in a string of cancellations by the popular streaming service.

 Netflix also recently canceled sketch comedy series Astronomy Club after one season.
 Additional series canceled after only one season this year include Soundtrack, AJ & the Queen, Spinning Out, and Messiah.

 Fans have already taken to social media to express their disappointment over Next in Fashion being canceled.
-Several people assumed it was canceled because the show had low viewing numbers, although that has not been verified.
+Several people assumed it was canceled because the show had low viewing numbers, although that has not been confirmed.
 They blamed Netflix for not adequately promoting it.

 Many Portuguese-speaking fans seemed particularly upset by the news.